 Master in Chemistry

-The Master's is a two-year programme (120 ECTS) taught in English.
-The Master’s programme consists of your individual specialization track combined with your chosen profile.
+The Master's is a two-year program (120 ECTS) taught in English.
+The Master’s program consists of your individual specialization track combined with your chosen profile.

 - Analytical Sciences

 - Science for Energy and Sustainability